-There is no coverage when you use an Out-of-Network Provider except in the case of Emergency Care or in the case of an Authorized Service.
+There is no coverage when you use an Out-of-Network Provider except in the case of Emergency Care or in the case of an Authorized Service unless your claim is a Surprise Billing Claim.
 Refer to "Claims Payment" for more details on Authorized Services.